pinax-network/supported-networks/README.md

 ## Common mistakes

-- Review Typepspec definitions in `./typespec` to ensure that the chain is correctly defined.
+- Review Typepspec definitions in `./typespec` to ensure that the network is correctly defined.
-- Ensure that the chain is correctly defined in the `./_data/networks/` directory.
+- Ensure that the network is correctly defined in the `./_data/networks/` directory.
-- Ensure that the chain matches a valid block definition in the `./_data/blocks/` directory.
+- Ensure that the network matches a valid block definition in the `./_data/blocks.json` file.
-- Ensure that the chain has a valid icon in the `./_data/icons/` directory.
-- Ensure that the chain has a valid provider in the `./_data/providers/` directory.

 ## Running tests